-Certain states require time limits in any type of non-compete agreement.
-These states will often consider a CIIA agreement a type of non-compete, depending on the unique facts of the case.
+Certain states require time limits in any non-compete agreement.
+These states will often consider a CIIA agreement a type of non-compete, depending on the case’s unique facts.
 This limitation should be addressed by an attorney familiar with your state’s laws.

 How to Write a Confidential Information & Inventions Assignment Agreement

-You may not know how to write a CIIA agreement, but it is much easier when using a template.
+You may not know how to write a CIIA agreement, but using a template is much easier.
 Legal Templates can help with that.
 Along with standard legal clauses, a CIIA agreement should contain the following:

-The majority of the contract will assign intellectual property rights from the employee to the employer.
+Most of the contract will assign intellectual property rights from the employee to the employer.
 These clauses will precisely define the invention and IP that the company will own.
-It should also specify all rights that the employee is ceding to the employer.
+It should also specify all rights the employee is ceding to the employer.
 If the employee is to retain a partial interest as part of your agreement, this will also be included here.

 This section will explain that any information related to the invention is confidential.
 The employee is not permitted to disclose the information except as permitted by the employer or the contract.
 It will also warn of the penalties for a breach of confidentiality.